Free & No Signup Required

 How much mortar do I need per concrete block?

-One 60-pound bag of premixed mortar lays approximately 33 standard concrete blocks (both bed and head joints at ⅜-inch thickness).
-For 100 blocks, you need about 3 bags.
+One 60-pound bag of premixed mortar lays approximately 9 standard concrete blocks (both bed and head joints at ⅜-inch thickness, including bedding waste).
+For 100 blocks, you need about 12 bags.

 What is the standard mortar joint thickness for concrete blocks?